DevonJames/oip-arweave-indexer/docs/plan_to_improve_alfreds_response_time.md

 1. **HTTP communication** adds 400-500ms per audio interaction
 2. **Sequential processing** prevents parallel STT/LLM/TTS execution
 3. **Large audio chunks** prevent real-time processing pipeline
-4. **Remote LLM dependency** adds 1-2 seconds for simple conversational queries
+4. **Waiting for complete speech** before starting backend processing adds 1-2 seconds

 Your **adaptive chunking system** is actually sophisticated and should provide excellent TTS performance once the other bottlenecks are eliminated.
 The remote TTS with streaming chunks is likely faster than local TTS would be.
+Your RTX 4090 + 6x RAM setup is also optimal for LLM/RAG processing.

-By implementing **WebRTC audio streaming** and **local LLM for simple queries** first (Phase 1), we can achieve **50-60% performance improvement** with relatively low risk.
+By implementing **WebRTC audio streaming** and **streaming STT → backend communication** first (Phase 1), we can achieve **40-50% performance improvement** with relatively low risk.
 The subsequent phases will bring us to the original <800ms target through real-time processing and advanced optimizations.

-The key insight is that **network communication elimination** (WebRTC) and **selective local processing** (simple queries) provide the biggest performance gains.
-The streaming architecture is correct - we just need to optimize the underlying communication and processing layers.
+The key insight is that **network communication optimization** (WebRTC) and **parallel processing** (start backend during speech) provide the biggest performance gains.
+The current architecture (Mac STT + RTX 4090 LLM/TTS) is actually optimal - we just need to optimize the communication and timing.